human2l/lms-new/README.md

 * The back-end code is in lms directory, run it on Eclipse.
 The server will choose 8080 as it's port.

 ### Front End:
 Way1: I've deployed it by using github pages, front-end page can be view directly through https://human2l.github.io
 Note: To login to the system.
 Back-end service and MySQL database should be working in advance.

-Way2(if you wanna see how the code exactly working): Download the front-end file to local,
+Way2(if you wanna see how the code exactly working):
+* Download the front-end file to local
 * The front-end code is in "lms-new/Learning Management System/lms-client/lms" directory.
 * Make sure npm and Angular CLI installed.
 ```